Kristiane Backer: Biography

 At the age of 15, Backer went to the United States as an exchange student for a year.

 From 1987 to 1989 Backer volunteered at the private radio station Radio Hamburg.

 In 1989 she moved to London to work at the then Europe-wide, exclusively English-language TV channel, MTV Europe.
 Backer was the first German to present and VJ there and among the programmes she presented were The Coca-Cola Report, The European Top 20 and Awake on the Wild Side.
 She remained there until 1996.
-While still at MTV Europe, she created and moderated the youth program Bravo TV on the German TV channel RTL II from 1993–95.
+While still at MTV Europe, she created and moderated the youth program Bravo TV on the German TV channel RTL II from 1993 to 1995.

 From 1996 to 1999 she presented the daily cultural programme The Ticket on NBC Europe.

 From 2000 to 2009, Backer continued to do TV presenting as well as voiceover work.
 In 2005 she presented the in-flight music show for Emirate Airlines.

 For her work as a television presenter, Backer was awarded a Goldene Kamera award in 1994 and in 1993 and 1994 two Bravo Otto awards.

 Backer also hosts and presents conferences, business presentations, and galas throughout Europe.